 Cheese is a great keto food because it’s high in fat and basically contains no carbs.
 A one-ounce serving of mild cheddar cheese provides 0.4 mcg of biotin.
 That’s about the same amount as broccoli.
 You can combine these two foods as a keto snack to increase your intake of biotin.

 #11.
 Red Raspberries

 Generally, fruits are not allowed on the keto diet because they are too high in carbs and sugar.
 Berries are the only exception as they are lower in sugar and are made of mostly fiber.

 Plus, berries are an excellent source of antioxidants to help fight disease and neutralize free radical toxins.
-One source stated that one cup of red raspberries contain up to 2 mcg of biotin, but you’ll want to watch out for the carb count here as one-cup is a lot.
+One cup of red raspberries contain up to 2 mcg of biotin, but you’ll want to watch out for the carb count here as one-cup is a lot.